New and Developing Partnerships

 Wistariahurst: The 1874 home of William Skinner, a prominent silk manufacturer, is today a cultural and educational center owned and operated by the City of Holyoke and supported by The Wistariahurst Foundation.
 Wistariahurst is “dedicated to preserving Holyoke’s history and inspiring an appreciation of history and culture through educational programs, exhibits and special events.”
 UMass PH has had a long and productive partnership with Wistariahurst; three of our students have served as directors/curators at the site, and many internships and field service projects have been based there.
 Wistariahurst was also a valued partner in hosting the Humanities Action Lab bilingual traveling exhibition States of Incarceration in Holyoke.
 This collaborative work in Holyoke has been recognized for its success.
 In 2013, UMass Public History student Jon Haeber was awarded the 2013 Preservation Award from the Holyoke Historical Commission for his blingual (English and Spanish) walking tour app of the city, an outgrowth of a field service project in Professor Olsen's Digital History course.
 Later that year, students in Professor Olsen’s Intro to Public history course helped curate an exhibit about the museum’s historic gardens.
 In 2017, UMass Public History student Shakti Castro was recognized by the National Council on Public History (NCPH) with a travel award to support the presentation of her poster “The Carlos Vega Oral History Project: Documenting Puerto Rican and Latino History in Holyoke,” an outgrowth of her internship and other work in the city.
 In 2020, incoming UMass Public History student Erika Slocumb (a PhD student in the W.E.B.
 Du Bois dept of Afro-American Studies) partnered with Wistariahurst museum to document and interpret Holyoke history in the exhibition “Reliquaries of Blackness: An Exhibit of Oral Histories," work that was likewise recognized by the NCPH with a travel award to support the presentation of her poster “Reliquaries of Blackness:' Documenting Holyoke's Black Past.”

 UMass Amherst: We also partner with other departments around campus on public history initiatives.
 Examples include, for the Theater Department, a companion website for play on reproductive rights (2013); for the Music Department an oral history of the founding of the Jazz program (2014); for the German Department, an exhibit on the 20th anniversary of the Fall of the Berlin Wall (2014); and for the UMass Institute for Holocaust, Genocide, and Memory Studies, an oral history project and introductory film along with teaching materials, in support of their permanent exhibition (2016).
 A major collaboration, led by the University Museum of Contemporary Art (UMCA), marked the 50th anniversary of Du Bois's death; the museum commissioned leading artists from the United States, Canada, and West Africa to create original artwork reflecting on Du Bois's legacy and reconsidering him in light of contemporary issues.
 The end result--the exhibition Du Bois in Our Time and its associated programming--brought public history faculty and students in conversation with these pathbreaking artists, to contemplate the role of art in developing historical understanding.
 Another anniversary-based collaboration commenced in 2020-21, when we began working with the Center for Multicultural Advancement and Student Success to create a timeline and other materials, based on materials CMASS undergraduate fellows compiled documenting events connected to the establishment and evolution of cultural centers from 1968 to 2000, aimed at marking the 10th anniversary of CMASS.
+In 2021, students in the course "Intro to Exhibit Design," led jointly by faculty in Public History and the W.E.B.
+Du Bois Department of African American Studies, crafted a plan for an exhibition exploring the work of street photographer Jill Freedman, to be mounted in the Augusta Savage Gallery in New Africa House in Spring 2022.

 Selected Past Partnerships